 Asha is painfully aware that if she is going to be confirmed in her new rank it is essential that she solves this cold case quickly and with the least use of resources, however, it is a difficult case, as the child victim has not been identified and does not seem to appear in any Missing Persons records.
 As Asha and Aaron probe the case of the murdered boy, they also have to work out if his death was in any way connected with the disappearance of Sue’s mother, Monica, thirty years previously.
 Monica vanished when the Troubles in Northern Ireland were at their height and there is little indication that her disappearance was properly investigated.
 Sue is willing to help in any way she can, but her memories are those of a bewildered teenager who had been sheltered by her grandfather.
 Even before he was stricken with dementia, Sue’s father was no support because he was addicted to drugs.
 Asha and Aaron painstakingly put together the past clues and unearth new information.
 To their horror, they discover the reason why the few records regarding the disappearance of Monica or the child have been ‘lost in the system’, when they reveal a vicious web of police corruption that has lasted for the last thirty years.
 As the investigation continues the violence escalates.
 Asha and Aaron are determined to discover the truth but soon they, as well as Sue, find themselves in imminent danger of their lives and have no idea who, if anyone, they can trust.

-is the second book in the series featuring Asha Harvey and Aaron Birch.
-It is a
+second book in the series featuring Asha Harvey and Aaron Birch.
+It is a superb

-superb book, with a narrative that is told in both 1992 and the present day.
+book, with a narrative that is told in both 1992 and the present day.
+The plot

-The plot is complex and compelling with clever and totally unexpected twists,
+is complex and compelling with clever and totally unexpected twists, and the

-and the background detail skilfully captures the Northern Ireland of thirty
+background detail skilfully captures the Northern Ireland of thirty years ago

-years ago and of modern times.
-The characterisation is excellent, with some
+and of modern times.
+The characterisation is excellent, with some convincing

-convincing depictions of bullying, racism and sexism, but this is balanced by
+depictions of bullying, racism and sexism, but this is balanced by some

 protagonists and the sort of cops that are worthy of respect.
 Small Bones is a